Office of Student Financial Aid

 - Student Rights

-Financial aid is provided to supplement what the student and parents can contribute toward the costs of the student’s education.
-The primary responsibility for paying for education rests with the student and his or her parents, who are expected to meet as much of the cost as possible.
+Financial aid is provided to supplement the amount the student and parents can contribute toward the costs of the student’s education.
+The primary responsibility for paying for education rests with the student and their parents, who are expected to meet as much of the cost as possible.

 Other scholarships may be awarded by the arts dean, based on talent determined at